henri/spb/README.md

   - Login status (so you don't have to sign in every time - bad things can happen if your cookie is stolen)
   - Preferences (like your language or theme settings - bad things can happen if this is modified without you knowing)
-  - Shopping cart contents (so items persist between visits - bad things can happen if these are modified / or read without you knowing)
+  - Shopping cart contents (items persist between visits - bad things can happen if these are modified or read without you knowing)
   - Tracking (advertisers can follow browsing habits across sites - bad things can happen if this data is leaked)

+Typically web browsers attempt to protect you by preventing (what you would consider) unwanted access or modification of cooikes by sites which did not origionally create the cookie.
+This is managed by cookies being tied to a specific domain / sub-domain / path-scope and then flags being set on the cookie to limit access and modification.
+This protection idea is called SOP (Same-Origin Policy).

+The Same-Origin Policy is a core browser security feature that aims to prevent code on one website from accessing cookie data from another.
+It's one of the most fundamental protections in web browser security.
+Same-Origin Policy in browsers extends far beyond just cookie access and modification management.
+If malicious code on evil.com tries to read data from yourbank.com, the browser is meant to block access.
+Without SOP, any website you visit could read your emails, banking info, or anything else open in another tab or window.

+Web servers can relax SOP using CORS (Cross-Origin Resource Sharing).
+Thhis is controled by headers sent from the server.
+For example the Access-Control-Allow-Origin header allows a server to say ```I trust requests from this/these other domain(s)```.

 Learn more about [cookies at Wikiepedia](https://en.wikipedia.org/wiki/HTTP_cookie)